Other CDFW Programs

 - Appendix H - List of Individuals and Organizations Receiving Notice of the Draft Environmental Document

 - A brief update was given at the November 2011 Fish and Game Commission Meeting, agenda item 6.
 Another update was given in August 2012, agenda item 22E.
-The regulatory package will go to the Commission in November 2012.
-No public comment period was set aside to discuss falconry at the November meeting.
-However, in February 2013 a discussion period will be held at the Commission meeting where the public are invited to make comments to the Commission.
-The regulations are scheduled for adoption at the March Commission meeting.
-See the Fish and Game Commission website for additional information on meeting times and locations.
+The regulatory package was seen at the Commission in November 2012, agenda item 13.
+In February 2013 a discussion was held at the Commission meeting, agenda item 4.
+In March 2013, the regulations were adopted by the Commission, agenda item 7.

 - A conference call was held on April 27, 2012.
 The purpose of the meeting was to give a brief status update of the regulation process and answer any questions related to the environmental process.
 The meeting notes are now available.